|

 Monaco, a race that he would never win he was again betrayed by his machinery, but this

-time it was an engine failure.
 After the year began with so much promise Lotus was

 struggling to find some reliability.
 The Lotus 25 was a beautiful race car if only it